'Mrs. Hyde (Madame Hyde)': Film Review | Locarno 2017

 One of her charges is Malik (Adda Senani), who needs a walker because of a birth defect and who’s thus something of an outsider or underdog like her.
 After a series of unfortunate events, he becomes something of a special project for Gequil, who in the meantime has been hit by lightning in her private laboratory (why a high-school science teacher has one or why it’s in a shipping container in a parking lot are typically left unexplained).
 The transformation is a radical one, especially at night, as Madame Gequil lights up like embers roaring back to life after a renewed supply of oxygen (the special effects are relatively low-fi).
 She also becomes so hot she can burn things, which makes her a potential danger for those she encounters as she sleepwalks around the neighborhood at night.

 Though the film plays with the two opposing identities of Gequil and her nocturnal alter ego, Madame Hyde, the film isn’t really interested in the psychology of her character (or any of the others).
-Indeed, like in Bozon’s other films, character development is practically absent, with the director instead exploiting the situations generated by the perfunctory plot for his wacky brand of chuckle-inducing comedy or to delve into the material’s subtext, which here explores the transmission of knowledge between the privileged and less privileged (intellectually as well as in terms of class); to x-ray how inexperienced people deal with authority and how less self-confident people tend to get shoved aside even if they are more knowledgeable or in a nominal position of power and to paint a picture of a contemporary French high school that’s at once recognizable (the students look and act like realistically) and off-the-wall (the latter also through the establishment’s loony director, played to outlandish perfection by Romain Duris in oversized, pastel-colored suits and a decidedly unflattering, asymmetrical haircut).
+Indeed, like in Bozon’s other films, character development is practically absent, with the director instead exploiting the situations generated by the perfunctory plot for his wacky brand of chuckle-inducing comedy or to delve into the material’s subtext.
+The latter here explores the transmission of knowledge between the privileged and less privileged (intellectually as well as in terms of class); x-rays how inexperienced people deal with authority and shows how less self-confident people tend to get shoved aside even if they are more knowledgeable or in a nominal position of power.
+Bozon also paints a picture of a contemporary French high school that’s at once recognizable (the students look and act like realistically) and off-the-wall (the latter also through the establishment’s loony director, played to outlandish perfection by Romain Duris in oversized, pastel-colored suits and a decidedly unflattering, asymmetrical haircut).

 Mrs. Hyde would make for a perfect double bill with Things to Come, Mia Hansen-Love’s recent and somber, if not necessarily dark, drama in which Huppert played a philosophy teacher, as here she’s a woman of science who only believes in advancement through empirical proof (in that sense, it feels appropriate that Madame Gequil’s life has been radically transformed through a freak meteorological phenomenon rather than any kind of inspirational self-betterment).
 The two films offer two very different takes on what teachers can achieve and how their private and professional lives may intersect.